 Rotational thromboelastometry (ROTEM) is a functional viscoelastometric method for real-time hemostasis testing.

-Blood coagulation is activated at 72 hours after onset of aSAH, which can be detected by ROTEM® EXTEM-MCF analysis.
-At the same time, FIBTEM-MCF was elevated, implying that relative contribution of fibrin formation and fibrin polymerisation are essential 1).
+Blood coagulation is activated at 72 hours after aSAH onset, which can be detected by ROTEM EXTEM-MCF analysis.
+Also, the FIBTEM-MCF was elevated, implying that the relative contribution of fibrin formation and fibrin polymerization is essential.
+1).

 In a study, Naik et al. sought to characterize the coagulation abnormalities encountered in spine surgery and determine whether a ROTEM-guided, protocol-based approach to transfusion reduced blood loss and blood product use and cost.
 METHODS A hospital database was used to identify patients who had undergone adult deformity correction spine surgery with ROTEM-guided therapy.
 All patients who received ROTEM-guided therapy (ROTEM group) were matched with historical cohorts whose coagulation status had not been evaluated with ROTEM but who were treated using a conventional clinical and point-of-care laboratory approach to transfusion (Conventional group).
 Both groups were subdivided into 2 groups based on whether they had received intraoperative tranexamic acid (TXA), the only coagulation-modifying medication administered intraoperatively during the study period.
 In the ROTEM group, 26 patients received TXA (ROTEM-TXA group) and 24 did not (ROTEM-nonTXA group).
 Demographic, surgical, laboratory, and perioperative transfusion data were recorded.
 Data were analyzed by rank permutation test, adapted for the 1:2 ROTEM-to-Conven-tional matching structure, with p < 0.05 considered significant.
 RESULTS Comparison of the 2 groups in which TXA was used showed significantly less fresh-frozen plasma (FFP) use in the ROTEM-TXA group than in the Conventional-TXA group (median 0 units [range 0-4 units] vs 2.5 units [range 0-13 units], p < 0.0002) but significantly more cryoprecipitate use (median 1 unit [range 0-4 units] in the ROTEM-TXA group vs 0 units [range 0-2 units] in the Conventional-TXA group, p < 0.05), with a nonsignificant reduction in blood loss (median 2.6 L [range 0.9-5.4 L] in the ROTEM-TXA group vs 2.9 L [0.7-7.0 L] in the Conventional-TXA group, p = 0.21).
 In the 2 groups in which TXA was not used, the ROTEM-nonTXA group showed significantly less blood loss than the Conventional-nonTXA group (median 1 L [range 0.2-6.0 L] vs 1.5 L [range 1.0-4.5 L], p = 0.0005), with a trend toward less transfusion of packed red blood cells (pRBC) (median 0 units [range 0-4 units] vs 1 unit [range 0-9 units], p = 0.09].
 Cryoprecipitate use was increased and FFP use decreased in response to ROTEM analysis identifying hypofibrinogen-emia as a major contributor to ongoing coagulopathy.